Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-troubleshooting-ssh.md

 #### Workaround

-In order to re-enable `ssh-rsa` support, you need to add the following lines into the SSH configuration file `~/.ssh/config`:
+To re-enable `ssh-rsa` support, you need to add the following lines into the SSH configuration file `~/.ssh/config`:
 ```plaintext
 Host ssh.osc-fr1.scalingo.com